 Learn How Your Digital Wallet Works

-Aside from credit and debit cards, you can also load loyalty rewards cards and gift cards into a digital wallet.
+Along with credit and debit cards, you can also load loyalty rewards cards and gift cards into a digital wallet.

 - The last card you used to make a purchase through the app